microchip-pic-avr-examples/avr128da48-freertos-cli-mplab-mcc/README.md

 # CLI Example Using AVR DA Microcontroller and FreeRTOS with MCC Melody

 This repository provides an FreeRTOS CLI example MPLAB® X project using MPLAB Code Configurator (MCC).
-The MCC Melody generated project offers a seamless integration of the FreeRTOS kernel files and port files, by providing a basic project structure that can be used as starting point for an RTOS application.
+The MCC Melody generated project offers a seamless integration of the FreeRTOS kernel files and port files, providing a basic project structure that can be used as starting point for an RTOS application.

 ## Related Documentation